Batmanian/KeithDunstan/src/posts/supporting-a-column/1-supporting-a-column.md

 Others, indeed most of us, try to find a blend of the two, some good stories, some comment, with maybe a name dropped here and there.
 The knack of balancing on that tightrope is to have plenty of friends, an army of people who want to tell you what is going on, every day of the year.

 I came to column writing quite by chance.
-I was covering Lindsay Bassett's tour of England in 1952 when an invitation came from the Courier Mail in Brisbane to write a front page column.
+I was covering Lindsay Hassett's tour of England in 1952 when an invitation came from the Courier-Mail in Brisbane to write a front page column.
 Why I received the invitation was never clear.
 Presumably they thought that anyone who could write about a game as peculiar as cricket could also write a column.
 At that time I didn't realize the size of the task.
 My predecessor was Arthur Richards, a far better columnist than I could ever be, and adored by all Queensland.
-The first weeks were desperately difficult.I knew nobody, nobody called in, nobody tele­phoned.
+The first weeks were desperately difficult.
+I knew nobody, nobody called in, nobody telephoned.

 A grazier from Cunnamulla was down for his holidays and he was having a fine old time.
 At a very late hour he took a taxi back to his beach house, paid off the driver and received 16/- change.
 While fumbling for his key he dropped the change on the door step.
 His co-ordination wasn't so good so he decided to leave it there until the morning.
-Lo, the next morning on his door step he found twenty-one bottles. of milk.
+Lo, the next morning on his door step he found twenty-one bottles of milk.

 I put this at the top of the column, but the editor was sceptical, he thought it was too good to be true.
 Finally he relented and it was 'published in the Courier Mail the next morning.